Skip to content

 1. Regular Self-Exams

-• Clean the scrotal area daily using mild soap and warm water.
+• Wash the area with mild, unscented soap and water.

-• Dry thoroughly to prevent fungal or bacterial growth—a moist environment can lead to skin irritation or infections.
+• Dry thoroughly to avoid fungal or bacterial overgrowth.

 4. Temperature Awareness